AdityaPrakash-26/ColorDetectionProject/README.md

 ## How it works?

 The program listens for a click, and then calculates the shortest distance of the selected pixel from the provided color list in `colors.csv`.
 It returns the closest match and displays the same in a rectangle at the top of the image.
+We keep track of a `minimum` variable, which is initially intialized to `max_distance` possible from a color.
+This `minimum` variable will be used to calculate the least difference between the currently calculated colour and all the colors in the `colors.csv` file.
+For more info, see [here](https://www.geeksforgeeks.org/python-pandas-extracting-rows-using-loc/)

 ![GIF representation of the project](./assets/ColorRecogGIF.gif)